-Children's shoes - what to choose?
+Children's shoes - which one to choose?

 Healthy children's shoes are those that are almost imperceptible on a toddler's feet.
-Therefore, they should be extremely light, soft, breathable and properly profiled in such a way that the foot can freely perform its work, preserving only the correct movement patterns.
+Therefore, they should be extremely light, soft, breathable and properly contoured in such a way that the foot can freely perform its work, preserving only the correct movement patterns.

 Let us pay attention to the backs.
 First of all, each child's heel is different, so what suits one child will be inconvenient for the other.
 Let us check, therefore, whether the colloquially known as "heel counter" adheres well and is not too stiff.